Climalysis/climalysis/CONTRIBUTING.md

 ## What do I need to know to help?

-If you are looking to help to with a code contribution, our project uses Python.
+If you are looking to help to with a code contribution, our project uses ```Python```.
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the documentation issues or the design issues that we have.

-If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.

-- Include technologies you use here

 You can also help by reviewing other people's pull requests!